 Tennyson’s writing is still relevant today as we are going through a tech revolution which is just as disruptive as its earlier industrial counterpart.
 Like two hundred years ago there are great leaps forward being made in science but with consequences that do not always sit well with the natural world.
 With the help of the latest technologies farming is now incredibly efficient and despite a growing world population is able to produce surpluses but at the same time nature is being more and more marginalised.

 Lincolnshire is in the forefront of modern farming with huge fields of barley and rape draping the wide open hills of the chalk wolds to the intensive vegetable farming centred on the fertile fens.
-Squeezed in between the two is an older more fragmented landscape which as yet has not changed too radically.
-In the centre of this area Tennyson grew up two hundred years ago and amazingly would be still recognisable to him today.
+Squeezed in between the two is an older more fragmented landscape which as yet has not changed to radically.
+In the centre of this area Tennyson grew up two hundred years ago and amazingly would still be recognisable to him today.

 We can call this area Tennyson Country and covers most of Lymndale but conveniently for this blog the mostly forgotten medieval jurisdiction of Hill Wapentake covers it too.
 Tennyson’s birthplace of Somersby is situated in the middle of this area which remarkably and rarely these days still remains mostly untouched by much of the modern blight of the last two centuries.
 Alfred was born when the Industrial Revolution was in full swing not far away in the North and Midlands but had yet to touch a slumbering Lindsey and especially its South Riding.